There are three types of Capitalism.

 Laissez-Faire Capitalism and Right-Wing Socialism lead to failures.
 Their activities lead to the redistribution and concentration of the wealth and power of a Nation into the hands of those in power.
 Redistributing and concentrating the wealth of a Nation into the hands of a few rich and powerful individuals will always lead to an economic failure for that Nation.

-- Pure Capitalism maintains a constant money supply.
+- True Capitalism maintains a constant money supply.

-- Pure Capitalism makes sure the people who create the production are paid in full for their production.
+- True Capitalism makes sure the people who create the production are paid in full for their production.

 - The result is prosperity for the vast majority of citizens.

 Laissez-faire Capitalism operates with the absence of rules.
 There is one exception.
 The exception is; everyone can operate any way they want.

 Laissez-faire; a policy or attitude of letting things take their own course without interfering.
 Laissez-faire Economics: abstention by governments from interfering in the workings of the free market.
 Oxford American Dictionary.

 - Monopolies are a big part of Laissez- Faire Capitalism.

 - In Laissez-faire Capitalism, the Producers (the people who create the commodities, trades, goods and services) are paid the least amount possible.